 Frankly, we're still amazed at how they pulled it off.
-Both the astronauts in space and the NASA technicians on the ground had seemingly impossible obstacles to overcome, and they were forced to contend with unforeseen situations such as broken equipment, excess trash and unrelenting flatulence (seriously).
+The astronauts up in space and the NASA technicians on the ground overcame seemingly impossible obstacles, and were forced to contend with unforeseen situations such as broken equipment, excess trash and unrelenting flatulence (seriously).

 Check out these 10 strange-but-true facts related to the Apollo 11 mission:

 1. Neil Armstrong’s famous quote was incorrectly transmitted.
 Instead of the saying, “That’s one small step for man,” the astronaut claims he said, "That’s one small step for a man."
 As he once clarified to a biographer: "I think that reasonable people will realize that I didn't intentionally make an inane statement and that certainly the 'a' was intended, because that's the only way the statement makes any sense."